Output 1

 Output Intervention

-Cost-effectiveness and budget impact analyses
+• Cost-effectiveness and budget impact assessment for TB-Speed

-Development of a forecasting and costing tool
+• Development of a budget forecasting tool for NTPs

 Output 6